 The collaborative works of Assmann and Strijbos are the result of an empirical and on-going research in the fields of kinetic art, light and perception.
-In their installations the artists focus on creating new media for audio-visual compositions, which are mostly based on internal interaction between different components like electro motors, light and mechanics.
+In their installations the artists focus on creating new media for audio-visual compositions, which are mostly based on internal interaction between different components like motion, light and mechanics.
 The results can be seen as a form of visual music, an abstract intervention that evolves over time and in space, which have a direct influence on the senses.

 The kinetic installations of the duo have a strong geometric visual language and are based on extensive experiments within the visual domain.
 Trough an interaction between the artists and the work created, new forms and objects emerge.
 Like in their Moiré Studies & Fading Shadows series Assmann and Strijbos develop different machines, which invoke visual distortion and play with the visual senses and made into large-scale installations.

 The installation is based on rotating lights and shadowplay and comes forth from the stroboscopic effect.
 For their new work they focus on combining these techniques in a spatial circular composition for the five light machines, resulting in mechanically moving creatures of light through which the audience can wander.